-Part of the latest iPadOS 14 update, Apple Scribble works by recording what you're writing on the screen with the Apple Pencil and then translates that into typed text that an app can read.
+Part of the iPadOS 14 update that was first introduced in September 2020, Apple Scribble works by recording what you're writing on the screen with the Apple Pencil and then translates that into typed text that an app can read.

 Working system wide, it means you'll be able to write in the address bar of Safari or the chat box of Slack without having to put down your Pencil and start typing on the keyboard.

 In some applications, like Notes for example, writing a URL of a website will mean it automatically becomes a hyperlink because the system will be able detect that it's a website URL.
 Clever.

 What can you do with Scribble?

 On the basic level, the Scribble feature allows you to write anywhere you normally would with the keyboard (in most cases) and have those written words automatically read as typed text.